ARR/MRR (Recurring Revenue)

 Recurring revenue is calculated using the product type, line amount, and line dates set up in your Rillet account.
 Contract Line Items, Standalone Invoice Line Items, and Credit memo Line Items can all impact ARR.

-Product Amount - the amount of the line item
+Product Amount: the amount of the line item

-ARR Changes
+Types of ARR Changes

 New Sales